blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...1]core/+page.md

 - All wallet modules (except for `injected-wallets`) require extra dependencies and may require polyfilling the node built in modules for the browser.
 See the [Build Environments](#build-environments) section for more info
 - **If using React** you may be interested in checking out the React Hooks package here - https://www.npmjs.com/package/@web3-onboard/react
+- **If using Solid** you may be interested in checking out the Solid package here - https://www.npmjs.com/package/@web3-onboard/solid
 - **If using Vue** you may be interested in checking out the Vue package here - https://www.npmjs.com/package/@web3-onboard/vue
   :::